luvoid/COM3D2-All-Bout-Bones/wiki/Meidoify-a-Character.md

 _Character_ refers to the non-CM3D2 model that you want to import, and _CM3D2 body_ is the imported stock CM3D2 body model.

-There is also an [uncommentated tutorial video](Meidoify-a-Character.md#Uncommentated-Tutorial-Video) at the end.
+There is also an [uncommentated tutorial video](https://drive.google.com/file/d/1rRfEo8L8K0KAYL1nXHpFEbSOcPeTHavK/view?usp=sharing)

 ### Step 1: Import to Blender